-How to buy a house in Brisbane for first home buyers [2019 step by step guide]
+How to buy a house in Brisbane for First Home Buyers [2020 Step By Step Guide]

-Wanting to buy a house but not sure where to start or what you’ll to need to do to make it happen?
-I explain everything you need to know!
+How to buy a house in Brisbane for First Home Buyers.
+Not sure where to start or what to do next?
+Here I explain everything you need to know.

-In this guide, updated for 2019, I breakdown the steps to take to buy your first home in Brisbane.
+In this guide, updated for 2020, I breakdown the steps on how to buy a house in Queensland.

-As a bonus, I’m sharing with you my detailed map of how to buy a house which you can download below (download below).
+As a bonus, I’m also sharing with you my detailed map of how to buy a house which you can download below.

 It’s a step by step walk-through where you’ll learn exactly what to do in order to buy your first home in the Sunshine State!